 In this video, Mary Beth Temple explains how to single crochet.
-This stitch is the shortest of all the crochet stitches that have height, and one of the simplest stitches to create.
+This stitch is the shortest of all the crochet stitches that have height, and is one of the simplest stitches to create.

 To begin, one chain is added at the beginning of the row.
 Mary Beth notes that a crochet pattern will tell you how many chains to work when starting a row.
-When working back and forth in single crochet, one chain is almost always worked before starting the row but be sure to check the pattern that you are following.
+When working back and forth in single crochet, one chain is almost always worked before starting the row, but be sure to check the pattern that you are following.
 The single crochet is worked as follows:

 - Bring hook under both legs of the stitch from front to back